getsentry/sentry-docs/src/collections/_documentation/platforms/python/flask.md

 ## Behavior

-* Sentry will install the Flask integration for all of your apps.
+* The Sentry Python SDK will install the Flask integration for all of your apps.
 It hooks into Flask’s signals, not anything on the app object.

 * All exceptions leading to an Internal Server Error are reported.